liamchampton/tech-days/frontend/README.md

 # Frontend
 The FE for this experimental application is built with Go & [GopherJS](https://github.com/gopherjs/gopherjs).
-GopherJS generates JavaScript from Go code and outputs it in the `/frontend/scripts` directory.
+GopherJS generates JavaScript from Go code and outputs it in the `/scripts` directory.

+## Pre-requisites
+- Go 1.18
+- GopherJs installed `go install github.com/gopherjs/gopherjs@v1.18.0-beta2`

 ## Environment variables
 The FE requires the URL for the backend.
 This should be exported as: